What is Soft Skills Training? The Complete Guide

-How important are soft skills?
-Does your organization overlook soft skills, such as communication, in favor of hard skills such as qualifications and industry-specific expertise?
-Many companies are now recognizing the importance of soft skills in the workplace and having the right blend of hard and soft skills for building effective, collaborative and dynamic teams.
-After all, an employee’s soft skills can determine how they apply their hard skills and work with others.
-So how can you as an employer provide your employees with the opportunity for soft skill development?
+Does your organization overlook soft skills, such as communication, in favor of hard skills like qualifications and industry-specific expertise?
+This can be an easy trap to fall into.
+Fortunately, many companies are now recognizing the importance of soft skills in the workplace and having the right blend of hard and soft skills for building effective, collaborative and dynamic teams.
+After all, an employee’s soft skills can determine how they apply their hard skills and work with others… So how can you as an employer provide your employees with the opportunity for soft skill development?
 Read on for our guide to soft skills training, including:

-Soft skills training is training that focuses on the development of skills such as communication, teamwork and problem solving.
+Soft skills training is training that focuses on the development of abilities such as communication, teamwork and problem solving as opposed to hard skills which focus on an employee’s technical ability.
 Other soft skills include emotional intelligence, a positive attitude and taking the initiative.
 Developing soft skills in the workplace is often underappreciated.
 However, it’s just as important as hard skills.

 Unlike hard skills, soft skills are not industry or role-specific, rather skills that relate to personality and behavior.
 While hard skills such as data analysis, reporting or mathematical ability, can be taught with relative ease, soft skills training can be more challenging as it involves teaching new behaviors and ways of thinking.

-The effectiveness of professional soft skills training can also be more difficult to measure as it is generally less quantitative.
-Creating an effective soft skills training development plan and choosing elearning platform can be the difference between success and failure.
+The effectiveness of soft skills training in the workplace can also be more difficult to measure as it is generally less quantitative.
+Creating an effective soft skills training development plan and choosing the best online training platform can be the difference between success and failure.

 Soft skills can be highly desirable for businesses and are important components of a resilient, empathetic and motivated workforce.
 The key benefits of soft skills courses and training include: